randyyee/randyyee.github.io/_travel/2017-12-28-excavationlog.md

 <img src= "/assets/images/GreecePA 129.JPG"/>

 I stayed at the eastern edge of town.
 The last restaurant on the block was Natasha's, and she also ran the accommodation next door.
-I couldn't believe my luck as I scored an amazing place.
-My room was on the second floor of the apartment overlooking the sea.
+I scored an amazing place.

 <img src= "/assets/images/GreecePA 101.JPG"/>

-It was amazing experiencing the many moods of Crete.
+My room was on the second floor of the apartment overlooking the sea.
+It was amazing experiencing the many moods of Crete from this balcony.

 <img src= "/assets/images/GreecePA 030.JPG"/>